 As of January 2015, we do not have any set plans yet for out-of-state recruitments.
 Please continue to watch the website and Facebook for test updates.
 We strongly encourage out-of-state applicants to test at a NTN test site near you.

 Traveling to Portland to Test

 In addition to our out-of-state recruitments we invite qualified applicants to travel to Portland to take part in a local recruitment.
 Generally, candidates will need to travel to Portland twice during the hiring process.

-The first trip will include initial testing (written, physical abilities, and oral interview).
+The first trip will include initial testing (oral interview, CPI & PHQ, and physical abilities).
 Several months later, after receiving a Conditional Offer of Hire, applicants will return to take the Psychological and Medical Exams (Phases 5 and 6).